vinceimbat/vinceimbat/content/literature/that which walks smith.md

 ---
 # Radical walking

-I need to check on this further, but I have a hunch that radical walking what Smith calls the [[thoughts/dérive|dérive]].
+I need to check on this further, but I have a hunch that radical walking what Smith calls the [[derive|derive]].
 It is radical simply because it is purposeful as compared to the thoughtless walk.

 According to Phil Smith, radical walking emerged from anti-capitalist post-war European activists who rejected Stalinism in favor of "a Marcusean liberation of subjectivity, eros, desire, and exploration of irrational zones of consciousness, beyond the reach of mass media."
 Despite its strong sense of subjectivity, that movement deeply believed in the power of collectivities.